 My server is manager with Laravel Forge, mostly because I found that setting up new project with SSL takes a lot of time.
 Plus, I never know if I "did it right".
 Forge is great if you use PHP, typically Laravel, WordPress or Symfony, but with something else, it can be tricky.

 I recently wanted to install Ghost 2.0, but I gave up rapidly, just reading the install guide.

 The same was about to happen with Discourse, but this time I decided to dive into it.
 This guide will help you setting up Discourse, next to your other project with Laravel Forge.

-DOWNTIME: Installing Discourse will require you to turn off Nginx, and all other websites hosted on your server will be down during this time.
+:::(warning) Downtime required Installing Discourse will require you to turn off Nginx, and all other websites hosted on your server will be down during this time. :::